 - Use Cold Water to Wash and Rinse Clothes in your Clothes Washer.

-- Wash Full Loads in your Clothes Washer and Your Dish Washer.
+- Wash Full Loads in your Clothes Washer and Dishwasher.

 - Drain Your Water Heater.
 Drain some water from the water heater regularly to remove sediment.